A-Kaminer/Machine-Learning-For-Financial-Markets-VIP-Files/VIP-Notebook/Week-3.md

 in my ability to survive and thrive in this VIP.

 ### Things I want to do in the near future:
-- [x] Go through some of the modules in the data analysis python course (I did one, plan on doing more - 1/28/23)
+- [x] Go through some of the modules in the data analysis python course (Multiple done)
 - [ ] Finish the research paper I was reading

 ## 1/27/23